bradleylab/bradleylab.github.io/resources/_posts/0033-01-01-organiclab.md

 ---
 layout: resources
-title: Organic Geochemical Laboratory
+title: Organic Laboratory
 category: resource
-subcategory:
+subcategory: geo
 permalink: /resources/organiclab
 subtitle: analytical
-image: /resources/images/organiclab.jpg
-thumb:
+thumb: /resources/images/organiclab.jpg
 ---

-What's in the organic lab
+The organic laboratory is where we do most of the processing of organic geochemical samples, along with lipid extracts from living organisms.
+Typical sample processing involves filtration of organic extracts, chemical degradations (such as saponification), column chromatography, evaporation and concentration, and derivatization.